Art, History, & Food

 Time to see the arts

 Not in the mood for shopping?
 Learn about Nashville’s thriving arts scene.
-Discover one of the Frist Center for the Visual Arts’ many temporary exhibits, pop in to any of the downtown art galleries, most of which are on the “Fifth Avenue of the Arts,” or visit The Parthenon in Centennial Park, the world’s only full-size reproduction of the Greek Parthenon and home to Athena, the tallest indoor structure in the Western world.
+Discover one of the Frist Art Museum’s many temporary exhibits, pop in to any of the downtown art galleries, most of which are on the “Fifth Avenue of the Arts,” or visit The Parthenon in Centennial Park, the world’s only full-size reproduction of the Greek Parthenon and home to Athena, the tallest indoor structure in the Western world.
 Not sure where to start?
 Consider the First Saturday Art Crawl throughout downtown Nashville on the first Saturday evening of every month, during which visitors can visit a plethora of galleries in downtown Nashville.

 Explore the history

 Spend the afternoon at Belle Meade Plantation, Nashville’s largest and wealthiest private estate that was once a renowned thoroughbred horse farm, or visit Andrew Jackson's Hermitage: Home of the People's President, and see the mansion, tombs of Andrew and Rachel Jackson, and the beloved garden.
-Cheekwood Botanical Garden and Museum of Art is also a must-see, with a rotating exhibition schedule, events and breathtaking gardens to explore.
+Cheekwood Estate & Gardens is also a must-see, with a rotating exhibition schedule, events and breathtaking gardens to explore.

 Get a taste of Music City